stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 proposal with no prior deployment on the public Internet there is an opportunity to avoid repeating previous mistakes.

-In the case of the "vertical" NOTIFY(CDS) and NOTIFY(CSYNC) nothing needs to be done by the nameservers serving the child.parent. zone.
+In the case of the "vertical" NOTIFY(CDS) and NOTIFY(CSYNC), no special processing needs to be applied by the authoritative nameserver upon insertion of the record indicating the notification target.
+The nameserver can be "unaware"; a conventional SRV record would therefore suffice from a processing point of view.
-So therefore the SRV record, modulo the overloading issue, appear to be workable match.
-In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a "zone.
-NOTIFY DNSKEY ..." record.
+In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a `zone.
+NOTIFY DNSKEY ...` record.

-A new record type would therefore make it possible to more easily associate the special processing needed with the new type rather than the standard SRV RRtype that occurs in completely other scenarios than are described here.
+A new record type would therefore make it possible to more easily associate the special processing with the record's insertion.
 The NOTIFY record type would provide a cleaner solution to all the new types of notification signaling.
 Eg.:

     parent.
 IN NOTIFY  CDS     1  59   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   1  59   scanner.parent.